manifoldfinance/fold-staking/README.md

 Multiple deposits may be made of several V3 positions.
 The duration of each deposit as well as its share of the total liquidity deposited in the vault (for that pair) determines how much the reward will be (it's paid from the WETH balance of the contract).

-There is no necessity for a Keeper to continuously compound rewards; however, withdrawals, after initiation, are pro-rated over 14 days if they are above a certain % of the total liquidity in the pool.
+There is no necessity for a Keeper to continuously compound rewards; however, withdrawals, after initiation, are pro-rated over 14 days if they are above a certain % of the total liquidity in the pool (borrowing from the queue design of mevETH with some small adjustment to fit).

 ## Materials and methods